How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Google Analytics 4 Setup Assistant Showing the Google Signals Data Collection Information and Get Started Button

-On the next pages, you just need to click “Continue” then “Activate”.
+On the next pages, you just need to click “Continue” and “Activate.”
 Once you’ve done this, you’ll be returned to the Google Signals data collection page.
-You can get back to the Setup Assistant using the link in the left-hand column.
+You can return to the Setup Assistant using the link in the left-hand column.

 Google Analytics 4 With the User Returning to the Main Setup Assistant Screen to Continue Setting Up GA4